Weighed But Found Wanting: Plot

-Some nights later, Kuala experiences labour pains.
-She finds her way to Berto's shack, at which point Berto rushes out to fetch a doctor.
-When the doctor refuses to help him, Berto takes him hostage but repeats he will not kill him.
-As Berto flees with the doctor, the doctor's wife shouts for help, awakening the townspeople who rush to follow the fleeing pair.
-Before Berto and the doctor reach the shack, however, the doctor escapes and a chase ensues.
-A group of policemen come to the doctor's rescue and shoot Berto.
-Junior sees this and is shocked; he holds Berto's dead body and weeps in the midst of the crowd.
+A few nights later, Kuala goes into labor and makes her way to Berto’s shack.
+Berto rushes to find a doctor, but when the doctor refuses assistance, Berto takes him hostage, insisting he will not kill him.
+As they flee, the doctor’s wife screams for help, alerting the townspeople, who pursue them.
+Before reaching the shack, the doctor manages to escape, prompting a frantic chase.
+Policemen come to the doctor’s aid and shoot Berto.
+Junior witnesses this horrific act, collapsing in grief as he holds Berto's lifeless body amid the gathering crowd.

-Junior then enters the shack where Kuala has birthed a boy, but lies weakened by the labour.
-She becomes lucid, and in her sanity she recognises Junior and realizes that Berto has been killed.
-She also recognises César amongst the crowd, and asks him why he killed their child, revealing his secret.
-Kuala then gives her baby boy to Junior, and dies.
-As Junior leaves the shack, he stares hard at the townspeople, including his parents, Evangeline, and all who were unkind to him, Berto, and Kuala.
-He walks near Berto's corpse and pauses, as the people look on in silence.
-Junior then leaves the cemetery, carrying Berto and Kuala's son.
+Junior then enters the shack where Kuala has just given birth to a son, although she is weakened by the ordeal.
+Gaining lucidity, she recognizes Junior and realizes Berto has died.
+Spotting César in the crowd, she accuses him of killing their child, unveiling his sinister secret.
+With her final strength, Kuala hands her baby boy to Junior before succumbing.

+As Junior leaves the shack, he casts a piercing look at the townspeople, including his parents, Evangeline, and those who have treated him and Berto poorly.
+He pauses near Berto's corpse, and the onlookers fall into a somber silence.
+Ultimately, Junior departs the cemetery, carrying Berto and Kuala’s son, determined to forge a new path amidst the shadows of loss and betrayal.